 Skip to main content

 I am an expert in the internal life of political parties.
-I do research on the role of party members and their role both as participants in internal structures, and as campaigners for the party.
+I do research on the role of party members and their activities both as participants in internal structures, and as campaigners for the party.
 I have published on internal party democracy, the rhetoric of party leaders at party conferences (especially how much they talk about themselves), and political marketing.
-I am currently working on a book about how parties recruit and retain the activists that help politicians engage with voters.
-I also regularly comment on British politics.

 Senior Lecturer of Comparative Politics